Website redesign is a multi-faceted process that requires more than strong graphic design and compelling copywriting.

 Before you start to build your website framework, listen first.
 We developed and distributed an internal survey to our sales reps in an effort to understand the customer demographics and buying habits of their top accounts.
 This provided a shared understanding of our users us as we created our personas.

-Create buyer personas.
-Before writing content or gathering visuals, start at the beginning: Who are your customers?
+Before writing content or gathering visuals, start at the beginning.
+Who are your customers?
 What are their pain points?
 Which of your business segments or products do they use?
 How do you solve their problems?

-Identify functionalities.
 Will your website have an e-commerce functionality?
-Will users need to locate and download product spec sheets?
-Will your site host your blog?
+Do you want users to locate and download product spec sheets?
+Is a blog part of your site?
 Do you want to incorporate dynamic images?